1.3.1 Food system interactions with the environment

 The last 50 years have seen dramatic reductions in wild fish stocks, due mainly to over-fishing and destructive fishing techniques by humans.
 Around 85% of fisheries are now fully exploited or overfished, with 29% of marine fisheries being overfished.
 Marine vertebrate populations declined 49% between 1970 and 2012.

-Fish are an important food source however, and nearly 3 billion people rely on fish as a major source of protein.
-Fisheries therefore need to be protected on grounds of ‘self interest’ – to safeguard global food security – as well as for intrinsic environmental reasons.
+Fish are an important food source and nearly 3 billion people rely on fish as their major source of protein.
+Fisheries, therefore, need to be protected on grounds of ‘self interest’ – to safeguard global food security – as well as for intrinsic environmental reasons.

-Other environmental damage to marine ecosystems includes the increase in oxygen-depleted dead zones resulting from nutrient run-off from agriculture, loss of coral ecosystems and mangrove systems.
-Some of the mangrove loss is a consequence of aquaculture / seafood farming although the influences are diverse and changing.
+Other environmental damage to marine ecosystems includes the increase in oxygen-depleted dead zones, resulting from nutrient run-off from agriculture, and loss of coral ecosystems and mangrove systems.
+Some of the mangrove loss is a consequence of aquaculture (seafood farming) although the influences are diverse and changing.
 See later in this chapter for more on aquaculture.

 Only 3.4% of the oceans are protected.

-Certification of sustainable fisheries does exist, although coverage is not high and illegal fishing continues.
+Certification of sustainable fisheries does exist, although global coverage is not high and illegal fishing continues.

-1.3.4 Climate change influences on food supply, availability and quality
+1.3.4 The influence of climate change on food supply, availability and quality

 There are also huge uncertainties in how climate change will impact future food productivity.

-Much depends on the interplay between temperature increase, increased CO2 effects on plant growth, extreme events (drought, flooding) and water supply and use.
-We also need to consider climate change impacts on economic development, trade, transport and logistics infrastructure, population migration, food prices and much more.
+Much depends on the interplay between temperature increase, the effect of increased CO2 on plant growth, extreme events (drought, flooding), and water supply and its use.
+We also need to consider climate change impacts on economic development; trade; transport and logistics infrastructure; population migration; food prices; and much more.

-A gradual warming may benefit Northern countries initially, by expanding the range of crops that can be grown and lengthening growing seasons, but beyond 2050 the negative impacts of climate change are likely to outweigh any benefits.
-The impacts on Southern (poor) countries are already starting to hit home and to be negative, and the impacts are predicted to worsen over time.
-Poor people in poor countries who are less able to adapt and who are already vulnerable in multiple social and economic ways, will likely suffer most.
+A gradual warming may benefit Northern countries, initially, by expanding the range of crops that can be grown and lengthening growing seasons.
+But beyond 2050, the negative impacts of climate change are likely to outweigh any benefits.
+The impacts on Southern (poor) countries are already starting to hit home and to be negative.
+These impacts are predicted to worsen over time.
+Poor people in lower-income countries who are less able to adapt and who are already vulnerable in multiple social and economic ways, will likely suffer most.